TheRedHanded/tormentengine/0000_Frontpage.md

 #### The Torment Engine

-The Torment Engine is a BRP-derived shitting RPG
+The Torment Engine is a BRP-derived badass RPG

 This ruleset was primarily based upon the [BRUGE SRD](https://brpugesrd.xyz/#); and incorporates elements of the [Mythras SRD](https://srd.mythras.net), as well.